ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 Our team at Manticore has built a huge level map that you can explore at any time to see just *some* of the ways that all of our different visual effects (often shorted to VFX) could be used.

-To get a tour of what is possible with visual effects in Core, run around this map and then come back to this tutorial to learn how to make a couple of the effects found on this map!
+To get a tour of what is possible with visual effects in Core, run around this map and then come back to this tutorial to learn how to make a couple of the effects found on this map.

 - **[Click here to go to the VFX level map page.](https://www.coregames.com/games/e38551f434b14eee989a08cd5f98c31d)**